MedportalProject/CDE-Tools/README.md

 ### Introduction

-CDE Tools is An easy-to-use Excel add-in for query terminology, common data elements(CDEs) and CRFs, user can search terms information from BioPortal[1], MedPortal[2] and OLS[3] easy and quickly by CDE Tools, and direct inset in sheet, it base on ExcelDNA[4], user also can annotate term by this Tools.
+CDE Tools is an easy-to-use Excel add-in for query terminology, common data elements (CDEs), and CRFs.
+Users can search terms from BioPortal [1], MedPortal [2], and OLS [3] and search CDEs and CRFs in the CDE Portal. easy and quickly by CDE Tools, and direct inset in sheet based on ExcelDNA [4].

 ### Pre-requisites